oSoWoSo/disroot-howto/pages/04.Contribute/06.Translations_procedure/docs.en.md

     ![](en/commit.gif)<br>

-    Once the files are commited, you have to "push" (send) them to the server:<br>
+    Once the files are committed, you have to "push" (send) them to the server:<br>
     e.
 Open **Push/Pull** popup window<br>
 ![](en/pull_push.png)<br>